unimarkup/specification/Middleend_Reference.md

 ## Abbreviation table

-The abbreviation table stores all abbreviations that are defined for the Unimarkup document.
+The abbreviation table stores all abbreviations that are defined for the Unimarkup file.

 The table consists of the following columns:

 - `abbreviation` ...--not null text-- The name of the abbreviation
-- `content` ...--text-- The content of the abbreviation
+- `content` ...--not null text-- The content of the abbreviation
-- `fallback-content` ...--text-- The content of the abbreviation that is used if `content` is empty, which can happen in multi-language context
+- `fallback-content` ...--text-- The content of the abbreviation that is used if `content` is empty, which may happen in multi-language context

 The primary key for this table is the `abbreviation` field.

 ## Note table

-The note table stores all notes that are defined for the Unimarkup document.
+The note table stores all notes that are defined for the Unimarkup file.

 The table consists of the following columns:

 - `id` ...--not null text-- The ID of the note
-- `content` ...--text-- The content of the note
+- `content` ...--not null text-- The content of the note
-- `fallback-content` ...--text-- The content of the note that is used if `content` is empty, which can happen in multi-language context
+- `fallback-content` ...--text-- The content of the note that is used if `content` is empty, which may happen in multi-language context

 The primary key for this table is the `id` field.

 ## Literature table

-The Literature table stores all literature that is defined for the Unimarkup document.
+The Literature table stores all literature that is defined for the Unimarkup file.

 The table consists of the following columns:

 - `id` ...--not null text-- The ID of the literature
-- `data` ...--text-- The data of the literature being given in JSON form
+- `data` ...--not null text-- The data of the literature being given in JSON form
-- `fallback-data` ...--text-- The data of the literature that is used if `data` is empty, which can happen in multi-language context
+- `fallback-data` ...--text-- The data of the literature that is used if `data` is empty, which may happen in multi-language context

 The primary key for this table is the `id` field.

 ## Emoji table

-The emoji table stores emojis, additionally added to the Unimarkup document.
+The emoji table stores emojis, additionally added to the Unimarkup file.

 The table consists of the following columns:

 - `alias` ...--not null text-- The alias that is used to identify and emoji
-- `unicode-glyph` ...--text-- The Unicode glyph representing the emoji
+- `unicode-glyph` ...--not null text-- The Unicode glyph representing the emoji
-- `fallback-glyph` ...--text-- The Unicode glyph that is used if `unicode-glyph` is empty, which can happen in multi-language context
+- `fallback-glyph` ...--text-- The Unicode glyph that is used if `unicode-glyph` is empty, which may happen in multi-language context

 The primary key for this table is the `alias` field.

+## Class table

+The class table stores class attributes that are defined inside the Unimarkup file.

+The table consists of the following columns:

+- `classname` ...--not null text-- The name to identify the class
+- `attributes` ...--text-- Unformatted JSON attributes for the stored block element (The first and last character must be `{}` to enclose JSON data)
+- `fallback-attributes` ...--text-- This field is used if the `attributes` field is empty, which may happen in multi-language context

+The primary key for this table is the `classname` field.

 # Multi-language handling
 ## Steps **before** content translation